KannanVS/katas-frontjs/README.md

 ## Update

-`react-big-calendar` library is removed and the calendar is rendered by creating elements and rendering them by radium package.
+`react-big-calendar` library is removed and the elements are rendered directly in react to display calendar.